 Punishment-Based Training Pitfalls

 Punishment training can make aggression worse, not better.
-For example, it doesn’t help dogs who want to greet everyone20.
-Instead, using positive reinforcement can help fix behavior problems.
+For example, it doesn’t help dogs who want to greet everyone.
+Instead, using positive reinforcement can help fix behaviour problems.

 Building a Positive Reinforcement Plan